 The "Middle Ground" Problem

 Most of us are familiar with the standard filling.
 You get a little cavity, we clean it out, and we pop in some composite resin.
 Easy peasy.
-On the other end of the spectrum, we have the crown: a "cap" that covers the entire tooth when things have gone south due to a major fracture or massive decay.
+On the other end of the spectrum, we have the dental crown — a "cap" that covers the entire tooth when things have gone south due to a major fracture or massive decay.

 But what happens when you're right in the middle?